 In my retirement I am enjoying the challenges of finding people’s ancestors and creating family trees.
 I started out on my own family project looking for my biological father and I was able to find out who he was thanks to DNA testing.

-The family history projects that I undertake consist of researching a person’s family history and producing a detailed family tree, a pedigree chart and a software created book taken from the family tree using Family Book Creator.
+The family history projects that I undertake consist of researching a person’s family history and producing a detailed family tree, a pedigree chart and a software created book taken from the family tree using Family Tree Maker and Family Book Creator.
+Once I have producd the book, I need to edit it which can be fairly time consuming.
 Where possible, I also include stories and other anecdotes.
 I also offer and prefer that the person takes a DNA test which not only assists in producing a more detailed family history but often unearths close relations, such as 1st, 2nd and 3rd cousins that were previously unknown to the person.

 Going back further in time, many people could not read or write so what was said wasn’t always what was written down.
 My favourite example of this possibility was finding a christian name of “Tarrans”.
 Eventually I discovered that it was a young Irish lad who was telling the American Census taker that his name was “Terrence”!